maiapiechocki/FakeNewsClassifier/README.md

    ```
 4. After downloading the dataset, extract it and load it into your Python environment.
 5. Train and evaluate the model internally.
-7. The trained model will be saved, and you can use it for inference on new text data.

 ## External Libraries Used:
 This project was developed using **PyTorch** for deep learning, with the **Hugging Face Transformers** library for pretrained BERT models.
 The **scikit-learn** library was used for preprocessing, and **numpy** and **pandas** helped with data manipulation and handling.
 The model utilizes **CrossEntropyLoss** for classification and **AdamW** optimizer for fine-tuning the BERT model.